That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

-While acknowledging your employees won’t guarantee engagement by itself, a lack thereof will result in disengagement.
+While acknowledgment isn’t an effective employee engagement strategy on its own, a lack thereof will result in employee disengagement.

 As a manager, you already have a lot on your plate.
-Praising your team for every little accomplishment might seem exhausting and unnecessary.
+Praising your team for all engagement efforts might seem exhausting and unnecessary.

 A 2013 Globoforce study found that 89% of employees felt more motivated when told that whatever they were doing was right.